Keyboard shortcuts

 • The algorithm for visualizing parse trees

-• The overall wording is hopefully more precise - e.g. I prefer 'Production' over 'Rule' now
+• Terminology: I now prefer 'Production' over 'Rule'

-• The parser runtime was separated as a small crate
+• The parser runtime was separated into a small crate

-• Infer and generate all types of the grammar's AST, so your grammar description is sufficient for parol to build a completely functioning acceptor with no extra effort - this is real rapid prototyping for your language!
+• Automatic inference and generation of all types for the grammar's AST, making the grammar description sufficient for parol to build a fully functional acceptor with no extra effort—enabling real rapid prototyping for your language!

-• checking a grammar for certain properties (left-recursion, reachability, productivity)
+• Checking a grammar for properties (left-recursion, reachability, productivity)

-• generating random sentences of a given grammar description
+• Generating random sentences from a grammar description

-• Build script integration to invoke parol automatically during the build of your own crate
+• Build script integration to invoke parol automatically during your crate's build process

-• An extension for Visual Studio Code and a Language Server
+• A Visual Studio Code extension and a Language Server

 Installation

-Before you can use parol you have to install it.
+Before you can use parol, you need to install it.

 cargo install parol

-If you see an error saying the tool couldn't be found please check your PATH variable.
+If you see an error indicating the tool could not be found, check your PATH variable.
 It should include ~/.cargo/bin.

-If you prefer a more visual introduction, I recommend watching the introductory video on YouTube.
+For a visual introduction, watch the introductory video on YouTube.

 parol new --bin --path ./my_grammar

-Then change into the new project's folder and start the initial build.
-Here parol is generating two files from the initial grammar definition.
+Change into the new project folder and start the initial build. parol will generate two files from the initial grammar definition.

 cd ./my_grammar